pri1311/Competitive-Programming/readme.md

 # Daily Log

-## All the algorithms that I learned (or tried to), hearded, watched and some other stuff that consider relevant.
+## All the algorithms that I learned (or tried to) and some other stuff that consider relevant.

 ### 2021